iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

   code, or parameters;
 - Model training on an Amazon Web Services (AWS) instance that has been provisioned specifically for the training job;
-- Automatic saving of trained models in your Github repository and/or a DVC remote, along with a report of their performance.
+- Automatic saving of trained models in your GitHub repository and/or a DVC remote, along with a report of their performance.

 All files needed for this guide can be found in